jenadiusnicholaus/heipjuice_test_project/README.md

 ```

 ```
-Note: always use the develop branch bacause the main brach is use for deployment, so some files are hidden in producttion.
+Note: always use the develop branch bacause the main brach is used for deployment, so some files are hidden in producttion.
 ```

 ## Screenshot of the project